aplai168/database-structures/README.md

     * [ ] An `.insert()` method
     * [ ] A `.retrieve()` method
     * [ ] A `.remove()` method
-  * [ ] Once you have a working, naive hash table, make sure it handles collisions correctly.
-Test this by reducing the size limit for storage to 1 and seeing if the hash table can keep track of 2 different key-value pairs.

 ## APIs and Implementation: A Note on Communicating Your Intentions as a Developer